DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 We hope you're as excited as we are about NHS Hack Day 20 in London next weekend!
 With just seven days to go, we're writing to give you some information before kickoff.

+But why are we running this event?

+NHS Hack Day's aim is to improve the quality of healthcare technology for the benefit of patients' health and care.
+We believe that healthcare software should be good; and if this is not possible, then it should at least be improvable.
+We believe that the first step towards addressing a problem that faces patients or healthcare professionals is to know what the problem actually is, rather than what other people think it is.
+And who is in the best position to see problems in a real-world context?
+Well, patients and healthcare professionals, and most people are (unfortunately) one or both of those at times.
+So here we are: come along to NHS Hack Day to think about and work on solutions that address real problems.
+You'll meet some great people, you'll definitely learn something new, and you will contribute to patient health and care.
+Sounds pretty great to us.

 If you have any questions about the weekend, don’t hesitate to ask us at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
 Details are below.

 ## In this email